RSolidSnake11/BIO3_SCT_RECREATION/README.md

 # BIO3_SCT_RECREATION
- Recreation of missing SCT dependencies
+Recreation of BIOHAZARD 3\ Resident Evil 3 header files for the SCT scripts found in the Dreamcast release of the game.